HearthSim/UnityHook/README.md

     - Requested methods are hooked;
     - Original assemblies are duplicated next to the original as {name}.original.dll;
     - Patched assemblies are written to the game directory as {name}.out.dll;
-    - Patched assemblies replace the original assemblies;
+    - Patched assemblies replace the original assemblies as {name}.dll;
     - **HookRegistry** assembly is copied next to the game assemblies;
 3. Run the Game - Watch the game log for lines starting with [HOOKER].